Family Connections Leaders Training

 2020 Family Connections Leaders Training

-REGISTER NOW!
-Family Connections Leader Training to be held in Midland, WA and simultaneously hosted in select venues in SA, VIC, QLD, and TAS, with live streaming (small groups of 10-15 registrants) and supported by two trained Family Connection Leaders.
+Family Connections Leader Training to be held in Victoria and Queensland in February 2020 supported by Daniel Flynn and Mary Kells, International Family Connection Leaders.

 Family Connections is an evidence-based program for families and friends of people with borderline personality disorder that provides peer support, psycho-education and skills anchored in dialectical behaviour therapy (DBT).
 The Family Connections Leader Training is to train clinicians and carer-peers with the view to facilitate groups for family/ friends of people with Borderline Personality Disorder, BPD traits or Emotional Dysregulation.

 The FCLT will comprise two full days of intensive training to enable participants to volunteer as leaders of the internationally renowned Family Connections program.
 This training is only for those who wish to run NEABPD Australia’s Family Connections groups as volunteer leaders and can commit to running a group within three months post training.

 NEABPD-Australia is delighted to conﬁrm Family Connections National Trainers Carolyn Bright and Terri-Lee Hill will conduct the 2-day intensive training.